 We are broadly interested in exploring the links between landscape structure and ecosystem function.

-In general, our research is highly interdisciplinary, reflecting the variety of disciplines needed to understand and manage ecological systems in a changing world.
-We work collaboratively with other ecologists, hydrologists, land managers, geographers, social scientists, urban designers and planners and community organizations, among others.
+In general, our research reflects the variety of disciplines needed to understand and manage ecological systems in a changing world.
+We work collaboratively with other ecologists, hydrologists, land managers, geographers, social scientists, urban designers and planners, and community organizations, among others.

 As a lab, we strive to conduct research relevant to today's societal concerns while at the same time advancing understanding within our academic field.
 Find out more about our projects under the research tab.
 We are an intellectually open and dynamic group that enjoys learning from each other.
 If you’re interested in joining the lab, please visit the join the lab tab.